openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 low-resource overhead goals of the project.
 However, user feedback has made it clear that a supportable, robust backup/restore solution is necessary.
 While it would be possible to run a workflow out-of-band to manage workload data, this would be reinventing the wheel and contribute significantly to technical debt.
-CSI Snapshots are already integrated into Openshift with ongoing downstream support.
+CSI Snapshots are already integrated into OpenShift with ongoing downstream support.

 ### User Stories